-What started as little seed of a thought in my tent this past August, has blossomed into the reality of this journey.
+What started as little seed of a thought in my tent August 2022, has blossomed into the reality of this journey.

-While teaching at the Medomak FiberArts Retreat this past summer for a week, in the evening I would unwind by reading Irish Aran: History, Tradition, Fashion by: Vawn Corrigan.
+While teaching at the week long Medomak FiberArts Retreat the summer of 2022, in the evening I would unwind by reading Irish Aran: History, Tradition, Fashion by: Vawn Corrigan.
 I became increasingly interested in Aran knitting.
 I’ve known how to knit cables for a number of years but I had never connected the dots from their origins to my own ancestry and to my craft of choice.
 I was enthralled and just wanted to know more.
-I also had a class idea brewing for the Medomak 2023.
+I also had a class idea brewing for Medomak 2023.

 After arriving home and recounting the events of the week with my husband, he suggested I go back to Ireland for my 45th birthday.
 Delighted and agreeable, I begun planning.
+Ireland has become my home away from home to unwind and recharge.
 I knew I wanted to focus on aran knitting and my own family research.
 My Great-Grandfather on my maternal side was a Scanlon and our family oral history is that he always said his family came from Clare.
-I’ve been trying to suss out this mystery for a number of years and thought this time, I really make the trip a feature of this explorations and of aran knitting.
+I’ve been trying to suss out this mystery for a number of years and thought this time I’ll really focus to make the trip a feature of both my ancestry and this exploration of aran knitting.

 I found her online via KnittingTours.com.
 I wrote up an email and sent it off to Knitting Tours wondering if it might actually reach Úna.

-One day later, I received a very warm reply from Anne of Knitting Tours saying of course she’d pass my note onto Úna AND would I like to put together a 44Clovers Knitting Tour and even possibly teach while on tour.
+One day later, I received a very warm reply from Anne of Knitting Tours saying of course she’d pass my note onto Úna AND would I like to put together a 44Clovers Knitting Tour and even possibly teach while on tour?
+Hello?
+What?!?!

-I am so excited to welcome you on a virtual tour of what our tour will look like through these next 9 posts.
+I am so excited to welcome you on a virtual tour of what our Dyeing to Knit Ireland Tour October 2024 will look like through these next 9 posts.
 Here we begin with Day 1: Arrival in Dublin.
-I’ve got a few intriguing and sights to show you to get your focused on what makes some of Ireland’s craft from ancient to contemporary just so extraordinary.
+I’ve got a few intriguing sights to share with you on what makes some of Ireland’s craft from ancient to contemporary just so extraordinary.

 I’ve been to Dublin a number of times and still have never visited the Little Museum of Dublin.
 I am really looking forward to this intimate tour.